EmptyBucket9000/BNL_Acceptance_Tracking/README.md

 - read_photon_output.py

 If you do make these changes, it's advised to add the new entries to the end of the variables to make updating the 'read' files much easier.

+For future updates, see the 'Future Updates' section at the bottom of this readme.

 ######################################
 # Known Bugs/Issues